partiql/partiql-lang-kotlin/docs/user/TemplateBuiltInFunctions.md

-This is the template for writing documentations for an \SqlName built-in function.
+This is the template for writing documentations for an PartiQL built-in function.

 The template uses Pandoc's definition lists feature https://pandoc.org/MANUAL.html#definition-lists